TheoKLR/TheoKLR/README.md

 My name is **Théo KOEHLER** and I will briefly introduce myself:

-* I am French 🇫🇷
+* I am French :fr:
-* I study one semester in SeoulTech 🇰🇷
+* I study one semester in SeoulTech :kr:
 * I enjoy to learn software engineering 💻